 You know Danny Ocean, right?
 George Clooney's charismatic character in the movies.
 It has to be one of his best roles and now there's a cocktail to commemorate it.

 The Danny Ocean is, quite simply, a great drink.
-The feature is Casamigos Reposado, a tequila that Clooney had a hand in creating.
+Courtesy of Casamigos Tequila, the feature in this beverage is Casamigos Reposado, a tequila that Clooney had a hand in creating.
 To that, fresh citrus and agave nectar is added.
 The maraschino adds a nice little spark to take the cocktail from fruity highball to magical drink.

 If you enjoy the Paloma and are looking for a drink to shake up your tequila routine, then this is a great place to start!
 The tequila's not bad, either.
 Actually, it is one you want to add to your list.